Mataram West Nusa Tenggara, Indonesia Travel Guide

 Commit to a responsible travel pledge.
 Your actions leave a positive legacy on Mataram and its local communities.

-Always dress modestly and behave respectfully, especially in sacred sites and historic villages.
+Always dress discreetly and behave respectfully, especially in sacred sites and historic villages.

-Learn basic phrases and engage politely.
+Learn some simple phrases and engage politely.
 Ask for permission before photographing individuals, respecting privacy.

-Pay attention to local traditions and traditions, like using your right hand for greetings and transactions.
+Pay attention to local traditions and traditions, like using your right hand for saying hello and transactions.

 Prioritize local businesses for dining, shopping, and tours to keep money within the community.

-Pay reasonable prices for goods and services, contributing to a sustainable livelihood for locals.
+Pay reasonable prices for goods and services, contributing to an eco-friendly livelihood for locals.

 Buy directly from artisans and farmers when possible, cutting out intermediaries.